rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefBlank.PNG)

-In case of successfully connecting to the database server, the dropdown "database" becomes available and you can proceed to selecting a database and afterwards a table.
+In case of successfully connecting to the database server, the drop-down "database" becomes available and you can proceed to selecting a database and afterwards a table.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectDatabase.PNG)

 "Load DBSheet def from File" is used to directly load a stored definition into the tool (Legacy definitions from the old DBAddin can be loaded as well, the Database is retrieved from the entry `connID`, this might be prefixed (e.g. by MSSQL) which can be removed by entering this prefix into the setting `connIDPrefixDBtype`).

-After having selected a database, select the main table for which a DBsheet should be created in the dropdown "Table", which fills the available fields of the table into the dropdowns of column "name".
+After having selected a database, select the main table for which a DBsheet should be created in the drop-down "Table", which fills the available fields of the table into the drop-downs of column "name".
 Once a field has been chosen, the password/database/table entry becomes unavailable.
 Only clearing ALL fields from the DBSheets definition will allow a change to the password/database/table entry again.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectTableColumn.PNG)